- Do you suffer from headaches every day?

 Dr. Jacob Grapevine has extensive post graduate training and experience diagnosing and treating TMJ with therapy treatments.
 We can create a personalized treatment plan for patients who suffer from TMJ headaches, to eliminate pain and prevent the wear of teeth.
 Schedule a consultation today at our Plano, Dallas, and Frisco, TX area dentist office if you think you may be suffering from TMJ disorder related headaches.

 Many physicians and patients don‚’t link dental problems or TMJ disorders with headaches.
 Headaches caused by dental problems often result from malocclusion or unbalanced bite.
 The headaches may result from teeth clenching or teeth grinding, which often occurs during sleep, causing the headache or migraine to occur in the morning.

-- Popping noise in the jaw joint
+- Locked jaw or limited mobility in the jaw joint

 - Teeth clenching, teeth grinding, often accompanied by tooth wear

 - Chronic earaches